JPunter/Small-Porjects/readme.md

 Contents:

-### Home Manager ###
-    A small inventory management project to keep track of what food stuffs are kepy in the house to prevent doubling buying at the shops.
-    Will utilise a small sqlite3 database initially.
-Aim to integrate postgresql into it and make an executable project

-### Penryn Gymnastics database ###
+### Rental property web scraper ###
-    An account management system to allow adminstration actions of various gymnasts, classes, staff, timetables etc.
+    A web scraper that will store new rental listings in a csv file for viewing

 Future project ideas:

-### Rental property web scraper ###
-    A web scraper that will store new rental listings in a database for viewing in a tkinter ui (upgrade ui in future)

 ### Translate injector. ###
     Using google translate api for the translate function, have a toggle webapp system that allows the translated interpretation below each line (Or on hover) of text on a web page